My Son's Story

 The month of September was designated as "National Sickle Cell Anemia Awareness Month" in 1983, 37 years of designation.
 However, sickle cell anemia has plagued many lives for years.
 Sickle Cell Anemia (SCA) is a blood disorder that affects many in the world.

-This year is different we are facing unprecedented times in our city, state and country with the COVID 19 Pandemic and it has challenged our efforts to host this years annual run, however, it has not disrupted our fight for the Sickle Cell community.
+This year is different we are facing unprecedented times in our city, state and country with the COVID 19 Pandemic and it has challenged our efforts to host the annual run in 2020, however, it has not disrupted our fight for the Sickle Cell community.
 We are still meeting and strategizing with the health professionals and others.
-The Annual RED RUN will be held in the Spring of 2021.
+The Annual RED RUN will be held in the Fall of 2021.